openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       If you want to force log files to take a specific name, you can set this variable in a configuration file.

+   :term:`BB_MULTI_PROVIDER_ALLOWED`
+      Allows you to suppress BitBake warnings caused when building two separate recipes that provide the same output.

+      BitBake normally issues a warning when building two different recipes where each provides the same output.
+This scenario is usually something the user does not want.
+However, cases do exist where it makes sense, particularly in the ``virtual/*`` namespace.
+You can use this variable to suppress BitBake's warnings.

+      To use the variable, list provider names (e.g. recipe names, ``virtual/kernel``, and so forth).

    :term:`BB_NICE_LEVEL`
       Allows BitBake to run at a specific priority (i.e. nice level).